 But that doesn’t mean she won’t be in good company: Ripley in Alien (and Aliens), Nina in Black Swan, Ree in Winter’s Bone, Giselle in Enchanted, Maria in The Sound of Music…the list goes on and on.
 Linear thinkers sheathed in female players.
 Again, in order to appeal to the largest audience, these stories focus on Main Characters who solve problems through cause and effect.

 Think to Ree in Winter’s Bone.
-If she is to provide for her younger siblings, then she is going to have to find her father, regardless of the cost.
+If she is to care for her younger siblings, then she is going to have to find her father, regardless of the cost.
 A holistic thinker would have worked on shifting the balance with her uncle or with any of the other kindly citizens around her.
 Not to cause anything to happen per se, but rather to shift the balance of things so that a solution might present itself.
 But she didn’t.
-Instead, she worked the problem step-by-step, basically following an Ozarkian connect-the-dots to her father’s eventual location.
+Instead, she worked the problem step-by-step, following an Ozarkian connect-the-dots to her father’s eventual location.

 Maria, from The Sound of Music, took the same approach.
 She needs new clothes and the drapes need changing.
 Problem solved: she’ll wear the drapes!
 And the kids can’t possibly get their nice clothes soiled while playing, so they’ll get some window dressing fashion as well.
 Cause and effect.
 Addressing the problem at its source.
 This is why, when the Captain takes his first extensive lead, Maria can so easily disobey his rules.
 A holistic thinker would have given thought to maintaining the balance in their relationship, perhaps not allowing the children to climb trees or carry on in a way that might upset the Captain.
 But not Maria.
 The kids needed more playtime, and she knew exactly how to solve that problem.